dominic097/blog/reflections.md

 #### Reflect.has`( target, propertyKey )`

 Reflect.has is an interesting one, because it is essentially the same functionality as the in operator \(outside of a loop\).
 Both use the \[\[**HasProperty**\]\] internal method and returns an Boolean indicating whether or not the target has the property.
-An Example
+An Example,

 ```js
 Reflect.has({x: 0}, "x"); // true